-President of North Korea until his last day and then proclaimed Eternal President of the country (DPRK), Kim Il Sung is referred to as the Great Leader by North Koreans who pay homeage to him by visiting his birthplace; The Mongyongdae Native House.This place can be seen in many propaganda themes such as posters, books, plays and murals around the DPRK.
+President of North Korea until his last day and then proclaimed Eternal President of the country (DPRK), President Kim Il Sung is referred to as the Great Leader by North Koreans who pay homage to him by visiting his birthplace; The Mongyongdae Native House.This place can be seen in many propaganda themes such as posters, books, plays and murals around the DPRK.

 The humble, restored thatched house is now surrounded by well trimmed bushes, neatly mowed yards and an entrance more similar to that of a palace.
 The mudded wall house is divided into a barn and several living rooms.
-Several objects used by the "Great Leader" and his family during their lives remain there.
+Several objects used by Kim Il Sung and his family during their lives remain there.
 Four generations of his family lived in this house.

 On your way there you will be able to see the Mangyondae funfair.
 We usually arrange visits to the Kaeson Evening Funfair though.

 Important - as you are probably aware of, the figures of the Leaders Kim Il Sung and Kim Jong Il are highly respected in the DPRK.
 We must, under no circumstances, be disrespectful towards them, the country or the Korean people in general.
 North Koreans are very friendly towards foreigners, something that surprises many, but they are at the same time a very proud nation and criticisms, jokes, etc regarding the DPRK are not to be made.
 Having said this, Koreans are more open than we expect regarding discussing matters about their country and that of other nations.
 We will fully brief you in Beijing regarding norms, regulations and expected behaviour before we depart to North Korea.